Pradeep1n/Simple-To-Do-List-website/README.md

 ## Description
-This project is a multi-user todo application built using Django.
-It allows users to create, manage, and track their tasks in a collaborative environment.
+This project is a Simple To-Do List website using Django.
+It allows multiple users to create, manage their tasks in a collaborative environment.

 ## Features
 - User registration and authentication
 - Create, edit, and delete tasks
 - Assign tasks to specific users
-- Mark tasks as completed

 ## Installation
-1. Clone the repository: ``
+1. Clone the repository
 2. Navigate to the project directory: `cd todo`
 3. Install dependencies: `pip install django`
 4. Set up the database: `python manage.py makemigrations`and `python manage.py migrate`